Planning for a Disaster

 Horry County Government Emergency Management

-Horry County Emergency Management has a lot of great information online available to aid you in the time of a disaster, such as recovery planning and assistance.
+Horry County Emergency Management has a lot of great information online available to aid you in the time of a disaster, such as a recovery planning and assistance.
 We encourage you to read through their information before a disaster strikes.
 Learn more about hurricanes, flooding, local Emergency Alert System Notifications, and their comprehensive emergency management plans.
 Know Your Zone Map

 Emergency Alert System Notification (EAS)